w3f/polkadot-wiki/docs/general/claims.md

 At this point, if you are eligible, you will see a success message if everything went right and your
 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} will now be in the account that you claimed to.
-Congratulations you can now participate in aspects of the
+Congratulations!
+You can now participate in aspects of the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network such as [governance](../learn/learn-polkadot-opengov.md) and [staking](../learn/learn-staking.md).